Seattle in the Spring

 Where to See Rhododendrons in the Seattle Area

-Some of the best places to see rhododendrons are in or near Seattle Southside.
+Some of the best places to see rhododendrons in Seattle are just south of the city.

 Top 10 Family Fun Activities for Spring Break in Seattle